-After a positive initial experimental phase with the project E.L.E.N.A (Experimenting flexible Labour tools for Enterprises by engaging men And women), we implemented smart working within the Group in a structural manner via the agile Smart People work project, with a view to improving life-work reconciliation as well as attracting talents and increasing productivity.
+Starting from 2018 we implemented smart working within the Group in a structural manner via the agile Smart People work project, with a view to improving life-work reconciliation as well as attracting talents and increasing productivity.

 The initiative, agreed with the trade unions, was developed based on the values of the Leadership Model and aims to:

 The proven format and related accompanying actions, such as the creation of a development path, the sharing of a remote working culture and the digitalisation of corporate processes, allowed us to immediately adapt our working methods to the coronavirus contagion containment measures.
 From the outset of the health emergency, we extended smart working to include over 3,700 people, mainly with administrative profiles.
 To date, 85% of Acea’s staff are working remotely.

 Over the years we have used a series of tools to promote and integrate the principles and initiatives regarding diversity.

 From a governance perspective, responsibility for diversity is assigned to the Ethics and Sustainability Committee, which has the task of promoting a diversity evaluation culture and opposing all forms of discrimination, while from an operational standpoint the People Involvement Group in the Department of Human Capital Development oversees inclusion and the protection of diversity.
 Moreover, we have adopted the Charter for the management of diversity, aimed at promoting diversity management policies and initiatives, as well as the Group procedure for the "Protection, inclusion and valorisation of workforce diversities and wellbeing”.